City of Whittlesea

 The City of Whittlesea is a local government area located in the outer northern suburbs of Melbourne, the state capital of Victoria, Australia.
-The city covers an area of 490 km2, and in June 2018, it had a population of 223,322.
+The city covers an area of 490 km2, and in June 2023, it had an estimated population of 245,029 and is one of Victoria's fastest growing Municipalities.

 History

 What became the City of Whittlesea had its origins in two separate roads districts (an early, single-purpose form of local government).
 The first, Whittlesea Roads District, was incorporated on 12 December 1862.
 On 1 January 1875 it was amalgamated with the Merriang riding of the Shire of Darebin to create the Shire of Whittlesea.
 The second, Epping Roads District, was incorporated on 21 July 1870.
 It was then enlarged on 11 January 1859 and then again on 25 July 1864 to cover the Northcote area.
 On 26 September 1870 it was merged with Merriang Roads District, Upper Plenty Roads District and Woodstock Roads District to form the Shire of Darebin.
-Part of the Shire of Derebin was then excised to create the Shire of Jika in 1872, and, as stated above, Merriang riding was merged with the Whittlesea Roads District to form the Shire of Whittlesea in 1875.
+Part of the Shire of Darebin was then excised to create the Shire of Jika in 1872, and, as stated above, Merriang riding was merged with the Whittlesea Roads District to form the Shire of Whittlesea in 1875.
 The Shire of Darebin was renamed the Shire of Epping on 22 March 1894.
 On 1 October 1915, the Shire of Epping was absorbed by the Shire of Whittlesea as part of a restructuring of local government outside the Melbourne metropolitan area in Victoria.

 On 31 May 1955, parts of the City of Broadmeadows were annexed to Shire of Whittlesea and the neighbouring Shire of Bulla.
 The population grew rapidly as urbanisation reached the southern edge of the shire.
 In 1979 an internal redistribution took place creating the four ridings based on population and on 30 March 1988 it was proclaimed by the Governor of Victoria as a City, effective from 15 April of that year.
-Until the amalgamations of the mid-1990s, the City was 598.3 km2 in size.
+Until the amalgamations of the mid-1990s, the city was 598.3 km2 in size.

 On 15 December 1994, massive local government reform once again affected Whittlesea's boundaries, although unlike most, the City survived largely intact.
 18% of its land area was ceded to entities created in 1994 – the Doreen and Arthurs Creek districts were lost to the new Shire of Nillumbik, while Kinglake West went to Shire of Murrindindi and Somerton to the City of Hume.

 Until April 1993, the council met at the Shire Office at High Street and Houston Street, Epping, next to the primary school.
 In that month, it moved to its present headquarters in Ferres Boulevard, South Morang.
 The original premises in Epping is now a council depot.

-The City of Whittlesea is a culturally diverse community with the 2011 Census recording that 38.3% of residents were born overseas.
+The City of Whittlesea is a culturally diverse community with the 2021 Census recording that 41.9% of residents were born overseas.

-Whittlesea 2040 is a long term vision for the City and guides the Council's work and future partnerships with the community and others.
+Whittlesea 2040 is a long-term vision for the city and guides the council's work and future partnerships with the community and others.